lennyleadership/Devotional_Commentary_Bible/content.en/docs/019_Psalms/Psalm_092.md

 92:10 But my horn shalt thou exalt like the horn of an unicorn: I shall be anointed with fresh oil.

 92:11 Mine eye also shall see my desire on mine enemies, and mine ears shall hear my desire of the wicked that rise up against me.
-92:12 The righteous shall flourish like the palm tree: he shall grow like a cedar in Lebanon.
+92:12 The righteous shall flourish like the palm tree: he shall grow like a cedar in Lebanon.<label for="palm" class="margin-toggle sidenote-number"></label><span class="sidenote">Life Application Study Bible Commentary: Palm trees are known for their long life span.
+"To flourish like plam trees" means to stand tall and to live long.
+The palms are also an excellent source of dates.<br>
+The cedars of Lebanon grew to 120 feet in height and up to 30 feet in circumference; thus, they were solid, strong, and immovable.
+The writer saw believers as upright, strong, productive, and unmoved by the winds of circumstance and aging.</span>
 92:13 Those that be planted in the house of the LORD shall flourish in the courts of our God.
 92:14 They shall still bring forth fruit in old age; they shall be fat and flourishing;
 92:15 To shew that the LORD is upright: he is my rock, and there is no unrighteousness in him.